 Balance– A healthy body, a healthy mind, a healthy person.

 His biography is very impressive.
-Coming from a weaver family, it was expected that he trains as a weaver as well.
+Coming from a weaver family, he was expected to train as a weaver and be involved in his family’s business.
 When he was 23 years old, he began training for the priesthood.

-So he began to go to the river Donau in wintertime and started jumping into the cold water leading to recovering from his illness.
-He started to develop the Kneipp cures, including the other four therapies described above.
+So he began to go to the river Donau in wintertime and started jumping into the cold water leading to his recovery from his illness.
+He began to develop the Kneipp cures, including the other four therapies described above.

 Hydrotherapy is an essential part of visiting a Sauna.
-By showering with warm and cold water in change, people strengthen their circulatory system, detoxification is speeding up, and the immune system becomes stronger.
+By showering with warm and cold water in change, people strengthen their circulatory system, detoxification is speeding up, and the immune system becomes more robust.
+Of course, you can also swim in a lake or the sea, something many people do to adapt better to coldness!
+Walking outdoors in the winter is also very refreshing, but I love the change of hot and cold temperatures in a Sauna.

 What is a Sauna?

-The most known Saunas are the Finnish saunas, where a small room is used to heat up, and by pouring water over the stove, hot steam lets the bathers sweating.
+The most known Saunas are the Finnish saunas, where a small room is used to heat up, and by pouring water over the stove, hot steam lets the bathers sweat.

 You find Saunas worldwide, but they come originally from Finland and the Baltic countries and have spread over to other European countries by migrating Finns who brought their traditions.
 The importance of sauna in their daily life has formed their cultures.
 The word sauna is an ancient Finnish word meaning the traditional Finnish bath and bathhouses.
 It can be a small cabin or cottage.